sakthivel005/LU-Decomposition/README.md

 ## Program:

 (i) To find the L and U matrix
 ```
+Program to find the L and U matrix.
+Developed by: SAKTHIVEL R
+RegisterNumber: 22009121
 import numpy as np
 from scipy.linalg import lu
 arr=eval(input())